NathanSepul/Tutorial-Appollo/README.rst

 |

-and lauch the flutter run command
+And lauch the flutter run command

 .. code-block:: sh